apache/samza/docs/startup/quick-start/versioned/index.md

 ### Run your application

-Let’s now add a `main()` function to the `WordCount` class.
-The function reads the config file and factory from the args, and creates a `LocalApplicationRunner` that run the application locally.
+We are ready to add a `main()` function to the `WordCount` class.
+It parses the command-line arguments and instantiates a `LocalApplicationRunner` to execute the application locally.

 {% highlight java %}
 public static void main(String[] args) {